mattfrazee/string-tools/README.md

 ```

 ---
-### pluralize(count, postfix = 's', countTrigger = 1)
+### pluralize(interval, postfix = 's', removeLastCharacter = false, pluralInterval = 1)

 Parameters: `Number`, `String`, `Number` Returns: `String`

-This will add a plural character based off the numeric interval.
+This will add a plural character based off the numeric interval. `pluralInterval` is the integer of when the postfix is applied.

 **Example:**